uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

 This section should cover architecture aspects and the rationale behind disruptive technical decisions (when applicable), as well as corner-cases and warnings.
 Whenever the new feature creates new user interactions, this section should include examples of how the feature will be used. -->

+## Generic design: integrate SUSE Manager with a cluster provider

-## Deploy a cluster using SUSE Manager
+### Deploy a cluster using SUSE Manager

 Under SUSE Manager main menu, a new menu item "Cluster" should be introduced.
 Under that item, it should be possible to create, edit, and remove a cluster.